nimbux911/terraform-aws-openvpn/README.md

 # AWS OpenVPN Terraform module

-Terraform module which creates an openVPN on AWS.
+Terraform module which creates an OpenVPN EC2 instance in AWS.

 ## Usage